How to Build a DIY Compost Bin

 So let’s make sure some sweet, sweet air can flow in and out.
 Drill 10-12 holes, evenly spaced out in the bottom of your bin.

-You’ll also want to drill some holes and near the top of the bin on all four sides 10-12 evenly spaced should do thee trick.
+You’ll also want to drill some holes and near the top of the bin on all four sides 10-12 evenly spaced should do the trick.

-Now, you want to set the stage for your compost.
-In the bottom, you’re going to put 1-2 inches of dried leaves, shredded paper, or shredded cardboard.
+Now, you want to set the stage for your DIY compost.
+At the bottom, you’re going to put 1-2 inches of dried leaves, shredded paper, or shredded cardboard.

 This is a great way to get rid of sensitive documents.
 Shredded paper is not recyclable loose in your curbside bin so instead of sending it to the landfill why not turn it into soil?